carolinssc/offline-rl-for-amod/README.md

     --st              whether to standardize data (default: False) --sc              whether to scale the data (default: Fasle)
 ```
-For the A2C Baseline we refer to https://github.com/DanieleGammelli/gnn-rl-for-amod

 **Important**: Take care of specifying the correct path for your local CPLEX installation.
 Typical default paths based on different operating systems could be the following
 ```bash